FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 	function() { /* Callback after the animation completes */ }
 );
 ```
 In the meanwhile, creating animations with CSS has become much easier, so in most cases we don't even need JavaScript.
-We can trigger animations on pseudo classes like `:hover` or `:active`, or we could use JavaScript to toggle a class that triggers the animation.
+We can trigger animations on pseudo-classes like `:hover` or `:active`, or we could use JavaScript to toggle a class that triggers the animation.

 ```html
 <p class="target">Hover over me for a few seconds</p>